cntools/libsurvive/README.md

 The C# bindings wrap both the low level access API and the higher level simpler to use API.
 It is recommended to use the higher level API since the low level one relies heavily on callbacks and marshalling makes working with it prone to errors that are not always easy to solve.

+Standard binaries are available at https://www.nuget.org/packages/libsurvive.net/.
+You can install them for a given C# project through the visual studio nuget manager tool.

 Build the solution [here](https://github.com/cntools/libsurvive/tree/master/bindings/cs) with either visual studio or by running something like